Comprehensive Exam Proposal and Annotated Bibliography Requirements

 Comprehensive Exam Proposal – Outline

 1. Introduction: Provide a clear statement of the issue, policy, or problem area that you plan to examine.
 Provide a brief overview of the selected topic.
-State your rationale for pursuing this topic of interest, relevance to social work practice, policy, and research, and provide an overview of your comprehensive exam.
-Include the specific dimensions, parameters, or factors that will be included in your critical analysis of the literature.
+State your rationale for pursuing this topic of interest and its relevance to social work practice, policy, and research, and provide an overview of your comprehensive exam.
+Include the specific scope, parameters, or factors that will be included in your critical analysis of the literature.

 4. Discussion and Conclusions: Briefly indicate the theoretical model that will emerge from the critical analyses of the theoretical and research literatures.
 Outline and explain your planned approach to the discussion and conclusions that will validate your theoretical model.
 Indicate implications for social work practice, policy, and research.